byjosh/index_formatter/README.md

 # index_formatter
-Take a comma separated values file (CSV) for an index and output it as file
+Take a comma separated values file (CSV) containing your index and output it as HTML file (default), CSV (use `-c` option), or DOCX (use `-d` - requires installing python-docx with pip - see **venv and pip install instructions** section but can be used for HTML and CSV without using pip).
+Skips first row of your input CSV file assuming it has a header row of column labels - if it lacks a header use `-n` option (`--noheader`) to ensure all rows are included in output.

+Default column order assumed in your CSV is Entry (what you look up), Book (book or volume number), Page (page number), Notes (further notes about the entry), Tags (column containing comma separated list of tags - prepended to Entry to make new entries when `-t` is used).
+That order as used for `-f` option would be `-f ebpnt` - see **Input file column order** section below for more explanation and column orders.

 If you don't run `git clone https://github.com/byjosh/index_formatter.git` commands as a matter of course the easiest way to get the code if you are reading this on github.com is click green Code button above & to right and you can download a ZIP file - which most folks can deal with.
 This gets you everything but the `-d` or `--docx` option for .docx file output (for use in word processing software such as Microsoft Word or LibreOffice) - if you need docx output see venv and pip install instructions.